 Improvements to the trail system, including a new raised boardwalk and viewing platforms, will provide visitors with safe access to stunning views of the fall while reducing pedestrian congestion.
 When complete, the restructured loop trail will link the parking area, a historic carriage road and vista points, enabling people to enjoy the beauty of the iconic feature in an easy-to-navigate, uncrowded setting.

-Additional work planned for 2020 and beyond includes:
+Additional work includes:

 - Upgrading utilities and visitor facilities, including by installing electrical conduit, adding a water system, and replacing vault toilets with modern restrooms.